 Each purchase you make helps to provide healthcare to crafters in Cambodia, sustainable livelihoods to clothmakers in Peru, pathways out of poverty for people in underserved communities in Chicago, and more.

 HHPLift's LiftWorks™ Program helps forge economic independence for workers overcoming barriers to fair wage employment, including those impacted by the justice system, people overcoming physical disabilities, those with cognitive differences, among more.

 We strongly believe that our diversity is what makes us stronger.
 At HHPLift we are committed to diversity, equity, and full inclusion in our business.

 Holistic Work Environment

-Our LIFT™ Program is dedicated to breaking the cycle of poverty for people in disinvested & underserved communities in and around Chicago.
+Our LiftWorks™ Program is dedicated to breaking the cycle of poverty for people in disinvested & underserved communities in and around Chicago.
 Jobs alone will not lift people from poverty to economic stability.
 True, sustaining transformation comes with dignified jobs paying livable wages coupled with essential benefits, education, professional development.
-And unique to HHPLIFT, a customized career path for the motivated associated who, whether rising to a leadership role at HHPLIFT or beyond, has a viable, portable career in the marketplace.
+And unique to HHPLift, a customized career path for the motivated associated who, whether rising to a leadership role at HHPLift or beyond, has a viable, portable career in the marketplace.
 Our goal is to move associates from instability to economic independence.
 Learn more.

 Jobs with benefits for adults from underserved communities